-Family Relationship Mediation
+Family Mediation

 Keeping families together with mediation

-Relationships with families can often become strained.
+Relationships with families can often become strained

 Family members may be having some difficulties, misunderstandings, or conflict that they are struggling to resolve, and they may be looking for some support to have the difficult discussions that really need to take place.
-Family relationship mediation helps you to have a better conversation with your family members, to fix relationships, and to open up new dialogue.
+Family mediation helps you to have a better conversation with your family members, to fix relationships, and to open up new dialogue.

-Family relationship mediation is used to address:
+Family mediation is used to address:

-How does it work?
+How does Family Mediation work?

 1. Referring a case